 We are affiliated with the Lutheran Church–Missouri Synod.
-Our student body is currently 45% Lutheran, with the rest of our students coming from a variety of backgrounds including Catholic, Jewish, Methodist, and Presbyterian faiths, as well as no home church.
+Our student body is approximately 35% Lutheran, with remaining students coming from a variety of backgrounds including Catholic, Jewish, Methodist, and Presbyterian faiths, as well as no home church.
 Students at Hope come from a wide range of ethnicities and religious beliefs, and we foster an environment of cultural sensitivity and mutual respect.

 We invite prospective families to visit our campus during an Open House event, group or personal tour, or a school event.
 Please click on Apply to see specific steps in completing the application process.
 Classroom visits are encouraged, and we typically schedule these on Tuesdays, however due to the pandemic we will not be conducting student visits.

 Yes.
 Students entering Hope Lutheran School from kindergarten through eighth grade must complete an entrance exam.
 Previous report cards or testing scores may also be submitted for evaluation with the application.